PKV vs GKV: Which Is Better for Expats in Germany? (2026 Guide)

 GKV figure derived mechanically from 2026 rates applied to his €65k gross income (KB §2).
 PKV figure is a mid-range market estimate per KB §3 (healthy applicant, comprehensive tier, ages 35–40).
 Real numbers depend on individual underwriting.
 Source: PKVBrain Knowledge Base 2026.

 PKV is €576–€676/month cheaper for Markus, and his structural fit is clear: at his income level the GKV percentage runs up without an employer to share it.
-PKV gives him three things that matter at this profile: a predictable monthly premium that doesn't track income, faster specialist access (downtime is direct revenue loss for a freelancer), and the unlimited deductibility of the Basisabsicherung as Sonderausgabe (§ 10 Abs.
+PKV gives him three things that matter at this profile: a predictable monthly premium that doesn't track income, faster specialist access (downtime is direct revenue loss for a freelancer), and the unlimited deductibility of the basic-coverage portion (Basisabsicherung) as a special expense (Sonderausgabe under § 10 Abs.
 1 Nr.
-3 EStG), which for a self-employed earner is typically the most material annual write-off in his Vorsorge stack.
+3 EStG), which for a self-employed earner is typically the most material annual write-off in his pension-and-insurance planning.

 David & Sofia